 § 108.
-It shall be the duty of the Comptroller publish in THE CITY RECORD, two months before the election of charter officers, a full and detailed statement of the receipts and expen-ditures of the corporation during the year ending on the first day of the month in which such publication is made, and the cash balance or sur-plus; and in every such statement the different sources of city revenue, and the amount received from each the several appropriations made, the objects for which the same were made, and the amount of moneys expended under each, the moneys borrowed on the credit of the Cor-poration, the authority under which each loan was made, and the terms on which the same was obtained, shall be clearly and particularly speci-
+It shall be the duty of the Comptroller publish in THE CITY RECORD, two months before the election of charter officers, a full and detailed statement of the receipts and expenditures of the corporation during the year ending on the first day of the month in which such publication is made, and the cash balance or sur-plus; and in every such statement the different sources of city revenue, and the amount received from each the several appropriations made, the objects for which the same were made, and the amount of moneys expended under each, the moneys borrowed on the credit of the Corfied.

-\$ 110.
-In every Department of Board shall be kept a record of all its transactions, which shall be kept a record of all its transactions, which 110.
-In every Department or Board there shall be accessible to the public, and once a week a brief abstract, omitting formal language, shall be made of all transactions, and all contracts awarded and entered into for work and material of every description, which abstract shall contain the name or names, and residences by street and number, of the party or parties to the contract, and of their sureties, if any.
-A copy of such abstract shall be promptly transmitted to the person designated to prepare The CITY RECORD, and shall be published therein.
-Notice of all appointments and removals from office, and all changes of salaries, shall, in like transmitted to and published in THE CITY to be published in corporation papers, shall be inserted, at the public expense, only in THE CITY RECORD, and a publication therein shall be a sufficient compliance with any law or ordinance requiring publication of such matter or notices.
+§ 110.
+In every Department or Board there shall be kept a record of all its transactions, which shall be accessible to the public, and once a week a brief abstract, omitting formal language, shall be made of all transactions, and all contracts awarded and entered into for work and material of every description, which abstract shall contain the name or names, and residences by street and number, of the party or parties to the contract, and of their sureties, if any.
+A copy of such abstract shall be promptly transmitted to the person designated to prepare THE CITY RECORD, and shall be published therein.
+Notice of all appointments and removals from office, and all changes of salaries, shall, in like manner, within one week after they are made, be transmitted to and published in THE CITY RECORD.
+RECORD.